Andrew L. Shapiro

 Andrew L. Shapiro has been an influential voice on environmental innovation in business for a decade.
 He has built a career, and a pioneering advisory group, GreenOrder, around the idea that sustainability can be a critical driver of profitable growth.

-Through his speaking engagements, authorship and professional practice, Andrew has helped business leaders at some of the world's largest companies build integrated cultures of environmental innovation that create long-term business value.
-His visionary perspective shaped a discourse on sustainable practices in the corporate world long before "going green" was common parlance.
-GreenOrder, founded in 2000, is recognized for its groundbreaking work with GE, DuPont, General Motors, JPMorgan Chase, Pfizer and Polo Ralph Lauren, among others.
+Through his speaking engagement, authorship and professional practice, Andrew has helped business leaders of some of the world's largest companies building an integrated culture of environmental innovation that creates long-term business value.
+His vision shaped the discourse around sustainable practices in the corporate world long before the phrase "going green" was commonly used in such environments.
+The management consulting group GreenOrder, founded in 2000, is recognized for its groundbreaking work with GE, DuPont, General Motors, JPMorgan Chase, Pfizer and Polo Ralph Lauren, among others.

-Since 2004, Andrew and the GreenOrder group have guided the creation and development of GE's award-winning, multi-billion dollar ecomagination initiative.
+Since 2004, Andrew and the GreenOrder have guided the creation and development of GE's award-winning, multi-billion dollar ecomagination initiative.
 GreenOrder continues to work with Jeff Immelt and his senior team, as well as multiple GE business units on implementation, training and the identification of new product and market opportunities.

 Andrew's interdisciplinary approach encourages senior executives to use environmental sustainability as a lens to transform how they see their business.
 He is a frequent presenter, panelist and advisor, and his views have been quoted extensively in print and broadcast media, including The New York Times, Vanity Fair, CNN and MSNBC.
 Tom Friedman, notable journalist and Pulitzer Prize recipient, has included Andrew's thoughts and quotes in his best-selling book, Hot, Flat and Crowded.
 Recent presentations include TED, the Forbes CEO Forum, World Environmental Center, Fortune Brainstorm Green, the Aspen Ideas Festival and the Wall Street Journal Eco:nomics conference.